MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 <!-- Above, should pick one way.
 Check UI for privacy updates -->

-If you are signed in with a **personal Microsoft account**, your collections, notes, comments, and images will be automatically saved on Microsoft cloud for free.
-You can turn off this service from "Show Collections and follow content creators in Microsoft Edge" in `edge://settings/privacy`.
+If you're signed in with a **personal Microsoft account**, your collections, notes, comments, and images are automatically saved on Microsoft cloud for free.
+If you want to turn off this service, go to `edge://settings/privacy`, <!--todo: scroll down to which section?--> and then turn off the **Show Collections and follow content creators in Microsoft Edge**<!--todo: no such setting--> toggle.
 When this setting is turned off, Collections will be disabled on this device.
-Note that Collections are not available when using Guest mode or InPrivate browsing for your **personal Microsoft account**.
+Collections are not available when using Guest mode or InPrivate browsing for your **personal Microsoft account**.

 <!-- ====================================================================== -->
 ## Compose